 Instructions

-- Add the tomatoes and stir on medium heat until tomatoes soften.
+- Add the tomatoes and stir on medium heat until tomatoes soften and the oil surface.

-- Add rest of the ingredients and stir for 2 minutes.
+- Add the rest of the tomato sauce ingredients to the tomatoes and stir for 2 minutes.

-- Add ½ cup of hot water and let it simmer for 5 minutes.
+- Add half a cup of hot water and let it simmer for 5 minutes.

-- Add the meat balls with it's juices, to the sauce, and let it cook for 3 minutes.
+- Gradually add the meatballs, with their juices, to the sauce, and let it cook for 3 minutes.

-- Break the eggs carefully in the sauce, cover the pan and let it cook on medium heat for 6 minutes.
+- Break the eggs carefully in the sauce and between the meatballs.
+Cover the pan and let it cook on medium-low heat for 6 minutes.

 Maureen | Orgasmic Chef